healeycodes/quill/README.md

 # ✒️ Quill

-_This project is paused for now as I've got everything out of it that I wanted to.
+_This project is paused for now as I've got everything out of it that I wanted to (to learn some Rust, to learn the Ink source code).
 However, pull-requests/fixes are welcome and I will thoughtfully engage with them._

 <br>